fawkesley/paul.fawkesley.com/_posts/2017-03-17-dont-like-it-block-it.markdown

 Here's a long-overdue write up of an interesting thing I stumbled across back in 2013.

-It started with a tweet from Liverpool City Council (since deleted) announcing they would be blocking payday loans companies in the libraries and other city buildings.
+It started with a tweet from Liverpool City Council (since deleted) announcing they would be blocking the websites of payday loans companies in the libraries and other city buildings.

 I hadn't considered that councils would block specific websites in their libraries.